Level 3 Award in Administering Emergency Oxygen

 QA Level 3 Award in Administering Emergency Oxygen

-Over a half day period, candidates will learn about the clinical need for emergency oxygen and the safety considerations of this, as well as how to administer emergency oxygen when dealing with a range of conditions.
+Over a half day period, candidates will learn about the clinical need for emergency oxygen and the safety considerations as well as how to administer emergency oxygen when dealing with a range of conditions.
 Successful candidates will leave the course with the knowledge and skills needed to administer emergency oxygen both safely and effectively.

 Intended audience: